kmcanney/hello/README.md

 # Readme

-This is a test repo to verify SSH access.
+This is a test repo to verify SSH configuration.